nasami14/CognitiveServices/README.md

 ## Welcome to the Cognitive Services

 In this tutorial I am  going to integrate two of the cognitive services that I have implemented through Azure Machine Learning  course.
-First, I will create a Custom Vision Service (Fruit classifier project) to train a model for identifying objects without writing any code.
-Second, I will write some code in Web bot App to create the Car Brand Classifier project.
-The system will integrate  a chat bot service  with the custom vision service that will automatically respond to our users depending on what they are asking for.
+First, I will create a Custom Vision Service (Fruit classifier project) to train a model for predicting and identifying objects without writing any code.
+Second, I will write some code in Web bot App template to create a Car Brand Classifier project.
+Subsequently, I will send image of a cars over the bot channel and the bot app will respond back with predictions its receives from custom vision service.
+The system will integrate a chat bot service  with the custom vision service that will automatically respond to the users depending on what they are asking for.
 Finally, these services can be connected to other channels such as Microsoft Teams or Skype Messenger.

 ***